4. Issues and Strategic Directions

 4.1 Commemorative Integrity: A Major Issue

-The Sainte-Anne-de-Bellevue Canal is a national historic site whose heritage value is barely perceptible and relatively unknown to visitors.
-The location of the site on the edge of the water, its vast green spaces and the nautical activity generated by the presence of the lock all represent significant poles of attraction for a clientele in search of a relaxing outdoor experience.
-Moreover, the priority accorded over the past several years to facilities ensuring the safety of visitors on pleasure boats or onshore, as well as the relatively modest investments that have been made in regard to the heritage dimension of the place, have helped confer on the canal an image centred primarily on its recreational attractions.
+The Saint-Ours Canal is a national historic site whose heritage value is barely perceptible and relatively unknown to visitors.
+The location of the site on the banks of the waterway, the presence of vast green spaces and the nautical activity generated by the presence of the lock all represent significant poles of attraction for a clientele in search of a relaxing outdoor experience.
+Moreover, the priority accorded over the past several years to facilities protecting the safety of visitors on pleasure boats or onshore, as well as the relatively modest investments that have been made towards protecting and presenting the heritage value of the place,22 have helped confer on the canal an image primarily centred on its recreational attractions.